The Samsung Galaxy Buds 2 Pro earbuds promise a lot.

 The earbuds also feature enhanced 360 audio with direct multi-channel support and dynamic head tracking.
 This results in a more immersive sound experience when listening to Atmos-mixed songs on Tidal, and when playing TV shows and films that have an Atmos 5.1 or 7.1 surround soundtrack, such as Marvel’s output on Disney Plus.

-The other big news on the spec sheet is that Bluetooth 5.3 is on board – it’s the first time we’ve seen the latest Bluetooth standard appear on a product, and it’s a huge step up from the Buds Pro's 5.0 (and the Buds 2's 5.2).
-Connecting the Buds 2 Pro to our Galaxy S22 Plus smartphone is now as quick as when connecting AirPods Pro to an iPhone.
+The other big news on the spec sheet is that Bluetooth 5.3 is on board.
+At the Buds 2 Pro's summer 2022 launch, it was the first time we’d seen the latest Bluetooth standard appear on a product, and it’s a huge step up from the Buds Pro's 5.0 (and the Buds 2's 5.2).
+Connecting the Buds 2 Pro to our Galaxy S22 Plus smartphone is now as quick as when connecting AirPods Pro 2 to an iPhone.

 Samsung says Bluetooth LE “Low Energy” Audio will also arrive later this year alongside the One UI 5.0 update.
 The main advantage it will bring is enabling you to record 360 audio using these earbuds – quite an exciting prospect.

-Active noise cancelling (ANC) has also been improved on the Buds 2 Pro, with the noise around you disappearing as soon as you put the buds on.
-We barely hear the train’s engine on our daily commute and surrounding conversations are muted to a near-silent degree, with only a hiss of voices creeping through when music isn’t playing.
+Active noise cancelling (ANC) has also been improved on the Buds 2 Pro.
 Samsung uses three high SNR (Signal-to-Noise Ratio) mics that help to filter out 40 per cent more outside noise than the previous Buds Pro.
 The wind shield on the Buds 2 Pro has doubled in size as well, which is more effective in eliminating unwanted outside noise.

 Another new feature is Conversation Mode, or Voice Detect.
 This is similar to Sony’s Speak-to-Chat feature, which recognises when you’re speaking and automatically switches to Ambient mode and lowers the volume so you can hear the other person better.